satanosskm/Fifa98RTWC/README.md

 **How to play**

 Play friendly games (difficulty and period lenght of your choice) with only teams (yours and opponents) from leagues unlocked under unlocked settings (stadium, difficulty, day/night, weather).
-:warning:  The setting to change the difficulty is in "controller options" in the game for some reason
+**The setting to change the difficulty is in "controller options" in the game for some reason**

 **Checks**
 - Score goals (1 check per cumulative goal up to 50)